 The credits relative to courses and seminars are divided into these types:

-- A) Attendance to short courses (4-6 h) given by italian of foreign outstanding experts.
+- A) Attendance to short courses (4-6 h) given by Italian of foreign outstanding experts.
 These short courses are scheduled on an annual basis by the Doctoral Board.
 Every course of this kind is worth 1 credit.

 - B) Attendance to specific courses activated by the Doctorate or by IIT (Italian Institute of Technology) with their own teachers (or activated by other Doctorates of the University of Genova).
 In this case 1 credit corresponds to 7 hours of lessons.
 There will be a final verification of knowledge (exam).
 These credits will be normally acquired in the first two years.
 You can find below a list of currently activated units.

 - C) Attendance to seminars (at least 16 in 3 years), corresponding to 2 credits.
 There is no final verification of knowledge.
 The attendance to the seminars must be certified.

 - D) Attendance to national or international schools for Ph.D. students, or workshops.
 For each school or workshop, the number of credits will be decided by the Doctoral Board, depending on the duration and the level.

 - E) Thematic seminars (1 or 2) given by the PhD student.
 Each seminar corresponds to 2 CFU.